Report on Plans and Priorities

 Infrastructure Canada's suite of transfer payment programs, as briefly described in the following table and organized according to the Department's Program Alignment Architecture, addresses local and regional infrastructure needs while advancing national priorities.
 These programs help to make Canada's economy stronger, keep people and goods on the move, and contribute to cleaner air and water.

 Infrastructure Canada's current transfer payment programs at a glance:1

 Funding for Provincial-Territorial Priorities

 Through the Provincial-Territorial Infrastructure Base Fund, each jurisdiction receives base funding to address its core infrastructure priorities.
 All provinces and territories benefit from this investment in modern public infrastructure, particularly jurisdictions with smaller populations.

 Permanent and Flexible Public Infrastructure Funding

-Building on the previous Gas Tax Fund (GTF), which allocated $13 billion between 2005 and 2014, the renewed GTF is part of the $53 billion New Building Canada Plan.
+Building on the previous Gas Tax Fund (GTF), which allocated $13 billion between 2005 and 2014, the renewed GTF is part of the New Building Canada Plan.
 Beginning in 2014, and over the next 10 years, it will provide Canada's municipalities with over $2 billion annually in permanent, predictable and flexible funding to address local infrastructure priorities.
-The renewed GTF is now indexed at 2 percent per year and will give municipalities greater flexibility to spend federal funding on a broader range of infrastructure priorities.
+The renewed GTF, which has been legislated as a permanent source of federal infrastructure funding, is now indexed at 2 percent per year — with increases to be applied in $100-million increments from 2014-2015 to 2023-2024 — and will give municipalities the possibility to spend federal funding on a broader range of infrastructure priorities.

 Investments in National Infrastructure Priorities